List of awards and nominations received by Florence and the Machine: D&AD Awards

+GAFFA Awards

+GAFFA Awards (Sweden)

+Delivered since 2010, the GAFFA Awards (Swedish: GAFFA Priset) are a Swedish award that rewards popular music awarded by the magazine of the same name.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences (NARAS).
 The band has received seven nominations.

 Note: "What Kind of Man" was nominated for Best Rock Song in 2016, which are only presented to the songwriter of the song, John Hill, Tom Hull and Florence Welch.

+Hollywood Music in Media Awards

+The Hollywood Music in Media Awards honors music in film, television, video games, commercials, and trailers.

+Ivor Novello Awards

+The Ivor Novello Awards are presented by The Ivors Academy to recognize the best in composing and songwriting.